spikedoanz/public/wirehead-blog.md

         self.push_chunks(chunks)
 ```

-For every sample created by a generator, the following steps are applied to that data
+For every sample created by a generator, the following steps are applied to that data:

-1. A corresponding index is fetched for the sample
+1. A corresponding index is fetched for the sample.
-2. The data is turned into chunks of CHUNKSIZE megabytes
+2. The data is turned into chunks of CHUNKSIZE megabytes.
-3. The chunks are pushed in order into MongoDB
+3. The chunks are pushed in order into MongoDB.

 #### a.
 What is index?